angular/angular/aio/content/guide/architecture-next-steps.md

 ## Responsive programming

-The **Components and Templates** guide provides guidance and details of the [template syntax](guide/template-syntax) that you use to display your component data when and where you want it within a view, and to collect input from users that you can respond to.
+The [template syntax](guide/template-syntax) and related topics contain details about how to display your component data when and where you want it within a view, and how to collect input from users that you can respond to.

 Additional pages and sections describe some basic programming techniques for Angular apps.